RinFiz/RinFiz-Site/README.md

 # RinFiz-Site
-My personal homepage for all my info and socials
+My personal homepage where you'll find all my info and socials.

 Planning to add my portfolio project to this website.